 > VAPTA Take Action for Kids Campaign (here)

 > Sign up for alerts from NPTA (here)

 "What Can I Do?"

 Families in Fairfax County are diverse and unique.
 We are not here to speak for specific groups of families, we are here to listen to all families, and to advance their concerns, and empower them with knowledge on how to be self-advocates.
-With COVID issues, we hear from families daily with their concerns for the education, safety and well being of their children.
 Along with our County wide advocacy, we are also here to empower families with information on the steps to take to speak up about their concerns.

 These steps are suggestions and resources families can pursue:

 1. Go to your school Principal: start your advocacy here at the school level.
 Ask for a conversation around your concerns and ask if they will consider options to address them.

 2. Assistant Superintendent: Your principal has a boss!
 The Regional Superintendent as well as a team of Executive Principals.

 Start with the boundary locator to find the elementary, middle, and high school information.

 Knowing your pyramid helps you find your region, then the webpage for region will have contact information for your Region Assistant Superintendent as well as Executive Principals.